cks0314/SNN-based-Adaptive-Control/README.md

 # SNN-based-Adaptive-Control
-This presents code for spiking neural network-based adaptive control of serial manipulator robots with online learning.
+This presents code for "Spiking neural network-based adaptive control of serial manipulator robots with online learning."